Effects of coherence on temporal resolution: Experimental results

 In our experiment, different coherence strengths are achieved in post-processing by controlled mixing of the measured data for the in-phase and the anti-phase input signals---each of them separately corresponds to the fully coherent case, their equal mixing leads to the incoherent case, and unequal mixing corresponds to the partial coherence.
 Rather than using the theoretical projections, we determine the actual input-output relations of the implemented imperfect QPG device, enabling the construction of an unbiased estimator of the time separation despite the limited selectivity of the device~\cite{Donohue:2018aa}.

-For each coherence setting, this is achieved by fitting the average responses of the first four HG projections with fourth-order polynomials in $\tau$.
-The resulting measurement matrix is then used to process the individual detections taking the generalized least squares estimator constrained by the condition $\hat\tau\ge 0$.
+For each coherence setting, this is achieved by fitting the average responses of the first four Hermite-Gauss projections with fourth-order polynomials in $\tau$.
+The resulting measurement matrix is then used to process the individual detections taking the generalized least squares estimator constrained by the condition $\widehat{\tau} \ge 0$.
 Estimator statistics are calculated from $100$ repeated measurements for each combination of $\tau$ and $\gamma$ parameters.

-During the experiment, we had to take special care to avoid unwanted temporal drift between the signal and gating fields that mainly originates from thermal fluctuations.
+We had to take special care to avoid unwanted temporal drift between the signal and gating fields that mainly originates from thermal fluctuations.
 To remove the effect of residual drift, the two fields are recentered by software control after every 10 measurement runs of each setting.

 Figure~\ref{fig:2} shows the statistics of the experimental estimates of $\tau$ for incoherent, coherent, and partially coherent superpositions.
 Mean values are plotted with standard deviation bars around.
 The true values are inside the standard deviation intervals for all separations and the estimator bias is negligible.